 Signed into law by Obama in March 2010, the ACA, also known as “Obamacare,” was designed to give more Americans, including those with preexisting health conditions, access to high-quality, affordable health care.
 The law expanded Medicaid and created a marketplace where citizens could buy insurance coverage.
 To try to ensure high enrollment, the law required most uninsured Americans to either obtain coverage or pay a penalty in their annual tax returns, a provision known as the “individual mandate.”
 Wildly reviled by conservatives, the ACA faced numerous legal challenges and repeal efforts in Congress.

 Over three days in late March 2012, the Supreme Court heard oral arguments on various aspects of the law, including the individual mandate and Medicaid expansion.
-The nine justices then convened with no staff present to debate the issues and cast their initial votes.
+The nine justices then convened for a team negotiation with no staff present to debate the issues and cast their initial votes.
 Roberts came down squarely opposed to the individual mandate, arguing there was no legal precedent for Congress to order Americans to buy products (insurance) from private companies under the Constitution’s commerce clause.
 Somewhat predictably, conservative justices Antonin Scalia, Anthony Kennedy, Clarence Thomas, and Samuel Alito agreed, while liberal justices Ruth Bader Ginsburg, Stephen Breyer, Sonia Sotomayor, and Elena Kagan voted to uphold the individual mandate.
 Despite being on the winning side, Roberts was “bothered” by the partisan division, according to Biskupic.

 The justices then voted on the ACA’s Medicaid expansion provision, which would revoke all federal Medicaid funding from states that did not expand their Medicaid programs.
 This time, Roberts voted with the liberals and against his fellow conservatives to uphold the expansion, giving the liberal wing a tentative victory.